Nevada Wolf Pack men's basketball: NCAA Division I tournament results

-The Wolf Pack have appeared in the NCAA Division I tournament nine times, with a combined record of 6–10.
+The Wolf Pack have appeared in the NCAA Division I tournament eleven times, with a combined record of 6–11.

 NCAA Division II Tournament results

 The Wolf Pack have appeared in the NCAA Division II tournament four times.
 Their combined record is 1–6.

 NAIA Division I Tournament results

 The Wolf Pack have appeared in the NAIA Division I Tournament one time.
 Their combined record is 2–1.

 NIT results

 The Wolf Pack have appeared in the National Invitation Tournament (NIT) five times.
 Their combined record is 5–5.

 CBI results

 The Wolf Pack have appeared in the College Basketball Invitational (CBI) three times.
 Their combined record is 5–3.
 They were CBI champions in 2016.

 Player honors

 Retired numbers

 The Wolf Pack have two number officially retired, Edgar Jones' number 32, and Nick Fazekas's number 22.